Fast-paced, client focussed and team oriented.

-It’ll be a challenge — a deep dive into the creative and interpersonal skills you need to succeed in a design studio.
-We’ll show you how we rapidly develop concepts for clients and help you to sell your ideas.
-We’ll do this with a project scenario, five teams and some real pressure - to better prepare you for what design businesses need.
-Applications are now closed.
+This weekend workshop is designed as a deep dive into the creative and interpersonal skills you need to succeed in a design studio.
+We show young participants how to rapidly develop ideas and then communicate concepts to clients.
+We do this with a project scenario, five teams and some real pressure - to be better prepared for what design businesses are really like.

 "My University course didn't give me an idea of what working on a real studio brief would be like."